dblackCat/forms/README.md

 ## In English

 ### About the plugin
 Allows you to manage forms on the site.
-Processes forms, sends data in mail templates.
+Process forms, sends data in mail templates.
 Integration with the Send Pulse service.

 This plugin is intended for developers.
 Allows you to simplify the implementation of forms on the site, organize the management of forms for the customer.